 In 2018, she joined Bacardi to headline the inaugural Women in Leadership Tour, and has spoken at a number of conferences including Chicago Style, Toronto Cocktail Conference, and S.H.E.Summit.
 Berry's work has been featured in top industry publications including Bon Appetit, Food & Wine, Chefs Feed, Punch, and Star Chefs.

 In her bi-weekly column Family Meal on ChefsFeed, Berry unpacks the systemic issues facing the hospitality industry alongside industry professionals and experts.
 Known for her work with Air's champagne Parlor, Tokyo Record Bar and Ace Hotel New Orleans this winter, Berry is taking her experience of conceptualizing bar programs and directing beverage programs, to open her very own project in New Orleans, LA.
 Stay Tuned!

-Kisira Hill, Seattle transplant based in Chicago has occupied most levels across the hospitality world but has fallen in love with the cocktail industry.
-She has combined her anthropological and cultural studies background with her work experience to draw critique of her industry and align herself with individuals engaged in making it more accessible and progressive.
+She has combined her anthropological and cultural studies background with her work experience to draw critique of her industry and align herself with other individuals engaged with making it more accessible and progressive.
 Hill has spoken on various panels discussing topics of intersectionality, history and equity, including the past two years at annual cocktail conference Chicago Style.

 Hill has worked with those at the forefront of progressive forums and aims to pave a way for other young industry professionals to become more involved in socio-cultural issues relevant to their communities.
 She is passionate in her belief that the cocktail and hospitality industries are capable of fostering a culture of accountability, diversity and social growth